Greetings!

-Much of Dr. Adams’s research focuses on sexual diversity and queer concerns such as stigma, social support, and self-disclosure.
-In his first book, Narrating the Closet (Routledge), he identified struggles with disclosing same-gender attraction—often referred to as “coming out (of the closet).”
-He described experiences of sexuality before, during, and after coming out, as well as demonstrated how the coming out process never ends as every new audience makes for a new time to disclose one’s desires.
-He also studies queer spaces, communities, and media representations, as well as how queer folks live with others who commit homophobic and transphobic slights.
+Much of my research explores sexual diversity and queer life, especially experiences of stigma, social support, and self-disclosure.
+In my first book, Narrating the Closet (Routledge), I examine the complexities of disclosing same-gender attraction–an act often referred to as “coming out.”
+I write about experiences of sexuality before, during, and after coming out, and I emphasize that the process doesn’t really end; each new relationship can create another time to decide whether, when, and how to share one’s sexuality.
+I’m also interested in queer spaces, communities, and media representations, as well as how LGBTQ+ people navigate everyday homophobic and transphobic comments and interactions.

-In addition to this research, Dr. Adams is dedicated to supporting the international and interdisciplinary community of autoethnography—a method that blends personal storytelling with ethnographic practice.
-Across his work is a deep commitment to recognizing injustice, questioning harmful norms, and fostering meaningful relations.
+In addition to my research, I’m committed to supporting the international and interdisciplinary community of autoethnography—a method that blends personal storytelling with ethnographic practice.
+Across all of my work, I try to remain attentive to injustice, question harmful norms, and cultivate meaningful relationships.

-Dr. Adams is a first-generation college student.
-He received his A.S.
-(Business Administration) from Danville Area Community College, a B.A.
-(Radio-Television) and a M.S.
-(Speech Communication) from Southern Illinois University Carbondale, and a Ph.D.
-(Communication) from the University of South Florida.
-He attended Catholic school for early education, worked as a bartender at Yellowstone National Park, has played softball for many years, and has been a vegetarian since 1998.
+I’m a proud first-generation college student.
+I began at Danville Area Community College, earning an A.S. in Business Administration, and later completed a B.A. in Radio-Television and an M.S. in Speech Communication at Southern Illinois University Carbondale.
+I then earned a Ph.D. in Communication from the University of South Florida.
+I attended Catholic school as a kid, worked as a bartender at Yellowstone National Park, played softball for many years, and have been a vegetarian since 1998.
+All of these experiences—in and out of the classroom—have shaped how I think about work, relationships, and the kinds of questions I ask as a scholar, teacher, and writer.

 Contact Information